OwenCochell/PaperMC-Update/README.md

 This will automatically disable old file deletion and backup.
 The newly downloaded file will simply be moved to the target directory, and will not be renamed(unless otherwise instructed by the '-o' parameter).

-## Errorlevels:
-After paper.jar has an update it will Exit in a Normal state with Errorlevel 8.
-This can be used by batch files to trigger 'GOTO UPDATE-FOUND' in the batch script.

-Current Errorlevels Supported :
-0 - Normal Exit- No MC Update
-8 - Normal Exit- New Paper Was Found and Updated

-        PYTHON server_update.py C:\Minecraft\paper.jar
-        IF %ERRORLEVEL% EQU 8 GOTO NEWPAPERFOUND
-        GOTO SAMEPAPER

 # Examples: